1960 United States Military Academy at West Point, B.S.

 Anatoliy Glushchenko joined the faculty of the University of Colorado at Colorado Springs Department of Physics and Energy Science in 2005.
 He has extensive collaboration with many university research labs, government labs, and industries.
 His work is sponsored by the National Science Foundation, Research Corporation, Army Research Office, DARPA, Navy, Air Force Research Lab, and NATO Science for Peace Program.
 Also, his applied research, materials and devices development are sponsored by small businesses and large corporations, such as Lockheed Martin, Kidde, Cobham, LG-Phillips, Bosch, and others.

 Besides his extensive research practice Dr. Glushchenko has a wide range of teaching experiences, from high school to undergraduates and to graduates and in a very diverse international environment – Europe, Asia, and in the United States.
 Outside of his work at the University, Dr. Glushchenko is an established expert on methodology for Physics and Mathematics for elementary, middle, and high school.
 His expertise includes the development of interdisciplinary classes, problem solving approaches, and hands-on to connect Physics and Mathematics with other disciplines.
-He is founder of Physics in Middle School as a Separate Discipline Program and the author of the Elementary School Math Integrated with Science Program – innovative programs adopted by many organizations and schools in the United States.
+He is the founder of See The Change Physics Makes, Physics in Middle School as a Separate Discipline Program, and the author of the Elementary School Math Integrated with Science Program – innovative programs adopted by many organizations and schools in the United States.

 •Ph.D, Institute of Physics, Ukrainian Academy of Sciences, Kyiv, Ukraine, 1997